|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook ranking|

 - Major news sources are reviewed daily to identify and evaluate tenant and market risks, such as bankruptcies, retail store closures, natural disasters, and oil exposure.

 - The loan surveillance team participates in the consent process with the CMBS special servicing team, which provides a collaborative internal platform to exchange market intelligence, as well as share property-level information stemming from the borrower-requested consents.

-As of Aug.
-10, 2021, Rialto has a 16-person department, including 13 asset managers, dedicated to the review process for borrower consent activity on performing CMBS loans.
+Rialto has a 16-person department of asset managers dedicated to the review process for borrower consent activity on performing CMBS loans.
 The unit is well-controlled, using a workflow management system to facilitate the review process and is managed by a director, who reports to the MD, head of servicing operations.
 Highlights include the following:

 - Unlike most other special servicers, Rialto generally controls the entire CMBS borrower consent process from initial borrower submission through analysis and completion of a transaction request.